 - Ochsner Sport.
 Ochsner Sport has stores in and near larger towns.
-They’re not in all ski resorts, but they’re often in a nearby town.
-An example is Brig near the ski towns Zermatt and Saas-Fee.
+They’re not in all ski resorts, but often in a nearby town.
+An example is the shop in Brig near the ski towns Zermatt and Saas-Fee.

 Apart from chain stores, you’ll find lots of other shops and boutiques with winter clothing.